uninstallio/android-sdk/README.md

 If you are using Android Studio, then follow the below steps to add the jar file.
         [How to add a jar file](http://stackoverflow.com/questions/16608135/android-studio-add-jar-as-library)

-####Set the SDK “Token and Secret” in your project's string.xml file.
+#### 3.Set the SDK “Token and Secret” in your project's string.xml file.

 In eclipse, goto project's root folder --> res folder --> values folder --> strings.xml file.
 Add the following lines in the file.